architect/arc.codes/src/views/docs/en/:tutorials/beyond-hello-world.md

 Now, by default, files in our project's `./public/` directory can be accessed via HTTP at `/_static/`.

 This example will reference `/_static/styles.css`.
-I won't include the contents here; it provides some simple layout and styles.
+It provides some simple layout and styles; I won't include the contents here.

 ## `@shared` code